 Eggloo is another excellent option for photogenic ice cream.
 The Little Italy eatery is most famous for their ice cream served in sweet Hong Kong-style egg waffle cones called gai dan jai (or, little eggs).
 With unlimited toppings, you can stack up some remarkable flavor combinations that look great on camera.
 Eggloo also offers colorful, eye-catching ice cream sandwiches made with chocolate chip, ube, matcha, or chocolate cookies.

 Poké is a Hawaiian raw fish salad traditionally made from tuna or octopus, with seasoning influenced by the cuisines of Japan and other Asian cultures.
 While poké usually comes in a bowl, a number of restaurants also offer poké wraps/burritos, which are made with sushi rice and seaweed.
 Whether served by bowl or in a wrap, the contrast of colors can be quite striking.
-There are plenty of places in New York City to try poké, including the Pokéworks chain, Gotham Poké in the Meatpacking District, and Chikarashi in Chinatown.
+There are plenty of places in New York City to try poké, including Chikarashi in Chinatown, Gotham Poké in the Meatpacking District, and the Pokéworks chain.

 The XL Xiao Long Bao